1. The basics of notifications

 However, before you start working with notifications, you should note the following:

 Notification is an optional feature.
-Some users do without the notifications because they have a control centre that is manned around the clock and that only operates with the status interface.
+Some users do without the notifications because they have a control center that is manned around the clock and that only operates with the status interface.

 Initially activate the notifications only for yourself and make yourself responsible for everything.
 Observe over at least a few days how large the number of notifications is.